Too many people have an obvious misunderstanding of what ADHD really looks like and how it impacts those of us with it.

 These two are not nearly as different as people think.
 And showing how much they have in common can really help people have a better understanding of what ADHD REALLY looks like.
 I’ve often said that many therapistis and psychiatristis have a basic understanding of ADHD but need this kind of nuanced understanding to really be effective with us.

 The overlap between ADHD and HSP covers some of that nuanced view.
-ADHD is waaaaaaayyy more than just a school performance issue.
+And ADHD is waaaaaaayyy more than just a school performance issue.

 Are you an ADHDer?
 An HSP?
 Perhaps an HSP ADHD Unicorn like me?